rigelk/feed/README.md

 ## Features

 * Pure JavaScript
-* Support for Atom 1.0, Json 1.0 and RSS 2.0
+* Support for Atom 1.0, Json 1.0, RSS 2.0 (and a growing subset of MRSS)
-* Lightweight - Only 1 dependency!
+* Lightweight - Only 1 dependency and 2 partial dependencies!

 ## Quick Start